This is the multi-page printable view of this section. Click here to print.

 - Select the required information in the Image and Version Selection area.

-Check the detailed information and estimated billing amount in the Summary panel, and click Complete button.
+Summary Review the detailed information and estimated charges generated in the panel, then click the Create button.

-- When creation is completed, check the created resource on the Resource List page.
+- Once creation is complete, verify the created resource on the Resource List page.

-Vertica(DBaaS) service can check and modify the entire resource list and detailed information.
-The Vertica(DBaaS) Details page consists of Details, Tags, Operation History tabs.
+The Vertica(DBaaS) service allows you to view and edit the full list of resources and detailed information.
+The Vertica(DBaaS) Details page is composed of Details, Tags, Job History tabs.

-- Click Vertica(DBaaS) menu on the Service Home page.
-You will be moved to the Vertica(DBaaS) List page.
+- On the Service Home page, click the Vertica(DBaaS) menu.
+2. Navigate to the Vertica(DBaaS) List page.

-- Editing: Cluster is changing to state where Operation is being performed
+- Editing: Cluster is changing to an Operation execution state

 - Stopped: Cluster is stopped